All Episodes

 Did they have a big band, like a huge one?

-Big band horns, you name it.
+Big band, horns, you name it.

-They got they had it all.
+They had it all.

 They really had it going on.

-That's really reminded me a lot of your band.
+It reminded me a lot of your band.

 It was that good.